Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr: Comparisons of model with observations of AE Aqr

-These comparisons show that the propeller model offers a good explanation for the spin-down properties of the star.
-However, we cannot yet select one specific model over another, because all of them can explain the observations, although at slightly different values of the stellar magnetic field.
+These comparisons show that the propeller model offers a good explanation for the observed spin-down properties of the star.
+However, we cannot yet select one specific model over another, because both models can explain the observations, although at slightly different values of the stellar magnetic field.